11 Incredible Weekend Trips from Portland to Plan ASAP

 Catch a sunset over the lake: The way that the sun sets over the western rim of the lake, bringing a brilliant orange glow over the walls of the crater, is nothing short of magical.
 Witnessing a sunset for yourself should be one of the major pieces of your Crater Lake National Park itinerary.
 Ideally, you’ll hike up to Garfield Peak, which is on the southern rim and gives you a panoramic view of the lake, including the setting sun and the opposite rim where you’ll get that sweet orange glow.
 Alternatively, you can hike up to Watchman Peak on the western rim, but the sunset will be behind you (this is a better sunrise spot, we think).
 For a nice view without a hike, head to this overlook, where we caught a beautiful sunset on our last trip.

-Drive the entirety of the rim road around the lake: The drive around the lake is a must-do, especially if you’re able to do it either early in the morning (pre-9am) when there are far, far fewer cars on the road.
+Drive the entirety of the rim road around the lake: The drive around the lake is a must-do, especially if you’re able to do it either early in the morning (pre-9am) when there are far, far fewer cars on the road, or in the evening.
 Seeing the lake from different angles and with different lighting is amazing, and it’s fun to see the water go from sapphire blue to crystal clear and bright blue depending on what angle you’re seeing it from.

 Sisters